Leo-Rodrigs-A/Calculadora-Bordado-Local/README.md

 - Divided code logic into multiple `.js` files to follow clean code practices
 - Used IDs and creation dates to sort and manage quotes
-- Loaded initial data only if `localStorage` was empty
+- Loaded initial base data only if `localStorage` was empty
 - Implemented **"Load more"** button for improved user experience
+- user can edit **variable** values, like the base value for just 1 shirt, to make quotes more accurated

 ---